kart747/AlgoGenius/frontend/backend/README.md

-# AlgoGenius Dummy Backend
+# DevArena Dummy Backend

-This is a simple FastAPI dummy backend server for testing the AlgoGenius frontend.
+This is a simple FastAPI dummy backend server for testing the DevArena frontend.

 ## Setup Instructions